outovhush/revops-portfolio/trigger_based_prospecting_agent/README.md

 *   **Signal Strength (20%):** Evaluates the definitive nature of the buying intent.

 ## Output & Routing
 The finalized output delivers top-scored Prospect-vs-Signal pairs, complete with the LLM's matching reasoning.
-This data is routed to a structured JSON payload or Google Sheets, presenting SDRs with highly contextualized leads ready for engagement.
+This data is routed to a structured CRM-ready JSON payload, presenting highly contextualized leads ready for outreach and sales engagement.

 ## Risk Mitigation
 The primary risk with automated prospecting is generic or hallucinated outreach.
 To mitigate this, the system incorporates a **Human-in-the-Loop** safeguard, ensuring SDRs review the AI's recommendations and reasoning before any messaging is sent.